 How To Write A Thesis by Umberto Eco.
 I know what you’re thinking: ‘Ged have you lost your marbles, why would I care about writing a thesis?’
 Eco’s book is a really good guide to collecting one’s thoughts and presenting facts gained through a comprehensive research process.
 As the old martial arts mantra goes: slow is smooth, smooth is fast.
 Whilst Professor Eco isn’t a marketing scholar he knows a lot about thinking and being cogent.

-Ok, you’ve distilled all the knowledge from the rest of the books in this list, along with desk and possibly primary search.
+What about the last book on the marketers bookshelf?
+You’ve distilled all the knowledge from the rest of the books in this list, along with desk and possibly primary search.
 You are ready to present your killer ideas to the client, or internal decision makers.
 Jon Steel has got you covered.
 Perfect Pitch: The Art of Selling Ideas and Winning New Business is a great refresher that helps shake you’re presentation game up.